MatthiasBart/bachelor-thesis/chapters/6-evaluation.typ

 = Results and Evaluation

-The following section shows the scenarios the testings were executed and presents the metrics individually before discussing the hypothesis.
+The following section shows the scenarios the testings were executed and interprets the tested metrics.
 Testing has been done on 1.Mai 2025 in Vienna around noon.
 The weather was sunny and it had around 25 degrees celsius.

 #figure(
   image("/figures/weather.png", width: 60%),